-A YouTube element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/profbuspractice/?p=29
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/profbuspractice/?p=29#oembed-1

 Review and Studying

 Reviewing your notes within 24 hours of the class is an excellent study strategy.
 Do 10 minutes of review for each hour of class.
 For example, if your class is two hours, review for 20 minutes (within 24 hours after class).